 The U3419W is an upgrade from Dell UltraSharp 34 Curved Monitor (U3417W), the main difference being the addition of a USB Type-C port.
 That’s a feature many of Dell’s new monitors and some monitors from other manufacturers are incorporating.

-The heart of the U3419W is a 34-inch display (measured diagonally) with a native UWQHD (3,440 x 1,440 pixels) resolution that works in a 21:9 ultra-wide aspect ratio.
-The pixel density is up to 110 pixels per inch (PPI), matching the pixel density of the Asus PA34VC.
-That display, like this one, is an in-plane switching (IPS) display and has the same resolution and aspect ratio.
-That is a lower pixel density than a 4K monitor like the ViewSonic VP2785-4K (163ppi display), but it is more than enough to ensure image sharpness.
+The main feature of the U3419W is a 34-inch display (measured diagonally) with a native UWQHD resolution (3,440 x 1,440 pixels) that operates in an ultra-wide aspect ratio of 21:9.
+At 110 pixels per inch (PPI) maximum pixel density, this is, in fact, equal to that of the Asus PA34VC.
+That display is also IPS, with exactly the same resolution and aspect ratio as this one.
+This pixel density is definitely lower than that of 4K monitors like the ViewSonic VP2785-4K (with a 163ppi display) but more than enough for crystal-clear images.

 The U3419W also has multiple ports.
 In addition to the USB-C port, I mentioned above includes two HDMI 2.0 inputs, one DisplayPort 1.2 input, two USB 3.0 upstream ports, and four USB 3 downstream ports (two on the bottom, two on the side).